placrosse/kodo/docs/source/tutorial/encode_decode_storage.rst

 provides the ``kodo::object::storage_encoder`` and ``kodo::object::storage_decoder`` classes.

-It is recommend that you first familiarize yourself with how to use a single encoder/decoder pair (:ref:``).
+It is recommended that you first familiarize yourself with using a single encoder/decoder pair.
 You will notice that extending to several encoders and decoders requires only a few changes to the code.
 We will not explain all parameters in detail in this example only those relevant to using the ``kodo::object::storage_encoder`` and ``kodo::object::storage_decoder`` classes.
-If you find some information missing please check the :ref:`the_basics` example it is likely you find it there.
+If you find some information missing, please check the :ref:`the_basics` example as it is likely you find it there.

 .. contents:: Table of Contents